IgorEmerick/api-to-do-fastify/README.md

 - [x] Should be possible get all project information (including status and tasks) by id.
 - [x] Must request authentication.
 - [x] Must request at least view permission.
-- [ ] Should not return deleted tasks.

 **List projects**
 ***